Pepelocotango/QlistGoStyle_and_AdjustImage_Lua_scripts/README.md

 - No additional action is required from the user.

 ### QlistGOStyle AutoFade AudioMonitor
+IMPORTANT: Disable the 'Swap Preview/Program Scenes After Transitioning' option in the OBS Studio 'Transition' menu to ensure correct script operation.
+This prevents unexpected changes in the scene order.
 - Automatic Transition and Fade Out for audio/video sources and Next/Previous Scene Change using hotkeys
 - Fade out will be automatically applied to audio sources when changing scenes.
 - Audio monitoring will be automatically adjusted for all audio/video sources.